acupoftee/JS-Practice/README.md

 }
 ```

-Feedback and discussions are always welcome!
-Thank you for joining me on this JavaScript journey!
+Feedback and discussions about the solutions and its presentation are always welcome!
+Feel free to open an issue with questions or comments about any problems as this will help others learn as well.
+Thank you for following this JavaScript journey!